Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 The biggest concern of compactification is the question if used nodes can easily be moved.
 If a node is moved, all references to (and within) that node must be updated.
 This means, all global and local variables and all other places where an intermediate result might point to/in an object (e.g. some CPU register) should be updated.

-In general this is impossible.
+In general this is all but impossible.
 In specific situations such as abstract machines this may be possible.
 A common solution is the use of **handles**, because then only the handle needs to be updated.
 But, as mentioned, this is only suitable in some situations and does require every node access to go through the handle every time.
 Significant overhead in general.

 # TRAM
 The Term Rewriting Abstract Machine (TRAM) implements memory management as follows.